TheDizzler/DXTKGui/README.md

 >- when a control with a scrollbar has items removed from it dynamically, the scrubber doesn't resize properly

 ##TODO:
+>- Enable 2D array of selectable controls in SelectorManager.
+Currently, SelectorManager only provides a single line of selectable controls.
 >- A Panel for adding controls - this could be used to greatly reduce draw times
 	when using multiple controls
 >- ~~find out how to purge all the reported live objects ':/~~